 You can import and export QuarkXPress index tags in XPress Tags format.
-The text might be tagged by writers or indexers using a word processing application, and then imported into QuarkXPress for layout purposes.
-Alternatively, the might be exported from QuarkXPress with index tags for editing.
+Text might be tagged by writers or indexers using a word processing application, and then imported into QuarkXPress for layout purposes.
+Alternatively, text might be exported from QuarkXPress with index tags for editing.